Sickle Cell Anemia

 What are the complications of sickle cell anemia?

-The hallmark of sickle cell anemia is severe hemolytic anemia punctuated by crises.
+The hallmark of sickle cell anemia is severe hemolytic anemia punctuated by sickle cell crisis.ย

-Crises may be vaso-occlusive, visceral, aplastic or hemolytic.
-Painful vaso-occlusive crises are most frequent and are precipitated by infection, acidosis, dehydration or deoxygenation for example, altitude, surgeries, deliveries, circulation stasis, exposure to cold or violent exercise.
+Sickle cell crisis may be vaso-occlusive, visceral, aplastic or hemolytic.
+Painful vaso-occlusive sickle cell crises are most frequent and are precipitated by infection, acidosis, dehydration or deoxygenation for example, altitude, surgeries, deliveries, circulation stasis, exposure to cold or violent exercise.
 Infarcts can occur in any organs including bones, lungs and spleen.
-The most serious vaso-occlusive crisis is of the brain causing a stroke or the spinal cord.
+The most serious vaso-occlusive sickle cell crisis is of the brain causing a stroke or the spinal cord.ย

 Complications of sickle cell anemia include acute chest pains when certain areas of the chest have their blood supply cut off, infections as the spleen is overwhelmed with destroying the abnormal red cells and also autosplenectomy when the spleen dies due to lack of blood supply.
 Stroke when certain parts of the brain do not receive enough blood and the same goes for organ failures like kidney failure, ulcers, eye damage and many more.
 All depends on where the microvessels get blocked or occluded.
 Other complications include brain infarcts, retinopathy, pulmonary hypertension, acute chest syndromes, cholelithiasis, autosplenectomy, chronic renal failure, obstetric complications, priapism, bone infarcts, osteomyelitis, chronic leg ulcers, dactylitis and generally widespread painful vaso-occlusive crises.